Kurt212/zapp/docs/internals.md

 Zapp is a key-value database designed to be scalable.
 Scalability can be achieved by vertical scaling number of CPUs and number of SSD drives.
 Currently, Zapp provides only 3 types of operations: Set, Get and Delete.

 Zapp is designed for low RAM usage.
 Keys and Values are not stored in memory explicitly.
-Instead, Zapp provides a mechanism to store data on the disk and effectively retrieve it from the disk.
+Instead, Zapp provides a mechanism to store data on the drive and effectively retrieve it from the drive.

 The data is partitioned over a variable number of partitions.
 Each partition is called a "segment".
 Each key belongs to one single segment.
 The keys are spread over segments randomly by using the MurMur3 hash function.

 Each segment has one file containing keys, values, TTL and some metadata.
 This file is called Data File.

 The idea to introduce the segments concept is that:
-1. Data written to a segment is stored in the Operational System's file system buffers and synced to the disk in the background.
+1. Data written to a segment is stored in the Operational System's file system buffers and synced to the drive in the background.
 Two separate segments have different sync time and therefore requests don't get blocked at once.
 2. Segments' Data Files can belong to different SSD drives.
 This is how Zapp achieves scalability.

 ## Segment's high-level Architecture